switch2osm/switch2osm/serving-tiles/updating-as-people-edit-osm2pgsql-replication.md

     sudo mkdir /var/log/tiles
     sudo chown _renderd /var/log/tiles
-    sudo chown _renderd /home/renderaccount/data
     sudo nano /usr/local/sbin/expire_tiles.sh

 An example of this script would be something like this:

     #!/bin/bash
-    render_expired --map=s2o --min-zoom=13 --max-zoom=20 -s /run/renderd/renderd.sock < /home/renderaccount/data/dirty_tiles.txt
+    render_expired --map=s2o --min-zoom=13 --max-zoom=20 -s /run/renderd/renderd.sock < /var/cache/renderd/dirty_tiles.txt
-    rm /home/renderaccount/data/dirty_tiles.txt
+    rm /var/cache/renderd/dirty_tiles.txt

-Change "renderaccount" to the name of whatever non-root account you are using here.
-The "data" account needs to be writable by the "_renderd" account that we will run this script from.
+The "dirty" tile list needs to be writable by the "_renderd" account that we will run this script from.
 See the [man page](https://manpages.ubuntu.com/manpages/jammy/en/man1/render_expired.1.html) for possible settings for the other parameters.
 The example above will try and rerender all dirty tiles from zoom level 13 upwards.
 A more realistic example would be something like:

     #!/bin/bash
-    render_expired --map=s2o --min-zoom=13 --touch-from=13 --delete-from=19 --max-zoom=20 -s /run/renderd/renderd.sock < /home/renderaccount/data/dirty_tiles.txt
+    render_expired --map=s2o --min-zoom=13 --touch-from=13 --delete-from=19 --max-zoom=20 -s /run/renderd/renderd.sock < /var/cache/renderd/dirty_tiles.txt
-    rm /home/renderaccount/data/dirty_tiles.txt
+    rm /var/cache/renderd/dirty_tiles.txt

 which matches the [defaults](https://github.com/SomeoneElseOSM/mod_tile/blob/switch2osm/openstreetmap-tiles-update-expire#L58) that the older osmosis scripts used - tiles up to zoom level 12 are ignored, tiles from zoom levels 13 to 19 are marked as dirty and zoom level 20 tiles are deleted.
+That example can also be found [here](https://github.com/SomeoneElseOSM/mod_tile/blob/switch2osm/expire_tiles.sh).

 Next: